 The Calming Effect of Decluttering

-There’s been a lot of attention around decluttering lately.
-Marie Kondo and her tidying methodology has inspired many to sort through their belongings , and thrift stores are reporting an uptick in donations.
+A handful of years ago, Marie Kondo and her tidying methodology has inspired many to sort through their belongings and declutter.

 - First, take care of the areas in your house that disrupt or negatively impact your daily routine.
 Can’t get to your desk because of all the mail and magazines piled on top of it?
 Can’t get to this season’s clothes because last season’s clothes are overpowering your closet?
 Handle those areas first.